New Skyline School breaks ground in Solana Beach

 Brown shared the rich history of the Skyline campus, a 10-acre parcel the district purchased in 1954 for $55,000.

 The new parking lot will feature a much longer drop-off area of about 500 feet, which will hopefully prevent the back-up of cars on Lomas Santa Fe Drive.
-Solar panels will be placed on the parking lot canopies as well as on the lunch shelter and energy efficient light fixturs and air conditioning and heating units.
+Solar panels will be placed on the parking lot canopies as well as on the lunch shelter.
+Energy-efficient light fixtures and air conditioning and heating units will be used on the campus as well.

 As the campus prepares for its demolition in the coming weeks, students have left their mark by painting the surfaces of buildings, portables and ball walls.
 Some painted inspirational quotes, some wrote farewells and odes to the school, praising everything from STEAM labs to the smell of the trees.
 On one building, a student scrawled in purple paint: “Skyline is my happy place.”